SmirnuX/trashcan/README.md

 # 🗑️Trash Can
 Code too small or too bad to have separate repository.
 But maybe, sometimes...

-Main rules for this repository is Four U Rule:
+Main rules for this repository are Four U Rule:
  - Untested
  - Uncommented
  - Unsupported